Book III — The Current

 To channel the Current is to reach through the wound between worlds and pull.
 The Veil resists.
 The Current responds.
 And the channeler pays the price.

 This chapter covers the mechanics common to all five disciplines.
-The discipline-specific rules — Sub-Cluster Ladders, Reaction Conventions, Tier-Removal Hierarchies, cross-discipline interaction catalogs — live in each Discipline’s overview file.
+The discipline-specific Talent lists live in Chapter 7.
 This chapter teaches the universal frame.

 The Five Ranks of Power